vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/nix.md

 weight: 6
 ---

 [Nix] is a cross-platform package manager implemented on a functional deployment model where software is installed into unique directories generated through cryptographic hashes, it is also the name of the programming language.
-This page will cover installing and managing Vector through the Nix package repository.
+This page covers installing and managing Vector through the Nix package repository.

 {{< warning title="Nix releases are delayed" >}}
 Because Nix releases for Vector must be manually updated, expect delays between official Vector releases and release of the Nix package.
 New Vector packages for Nix are typically available within a few days.